Zenovations/knockout-sync/README.md

 ## ko.sync

-This is the root namespace for KnockoutSync methods
+This is the static namespace for Knockout-Sync.

 ### ko.sync.use(target, model)

 @param {Object} `target` a Knockout.js view or object to store the observables and values on
 @param {Model} `model` an instance of ko.sync.Model to be bound to the view
 @returns {ko.sync}

+This method applies all the Model's fields to the `target` object, mapping observable fields as appropriate.

+It also adds the special [crud](#crud) variable.
+When use(...) is applied to an observableArray, it gets a `crud` variables as well, although the behavior is [slightly different](#crudarray).

 ```javascript
    var model = new ko.sync.Model( {...} );